nhuamani/portfolio-personal/README.md

-# Kanori - Personal Portafolio
+# Kanory - Personal Portfolio

 Kanory is a landing page of a personal portfolio, used to create a personal brand.